neurodsp-tools/neurodsp/doc/glossary.rst

 .. glossary::

     frequency
-        The number of occurences over a unit of time, typically referred to as cycles per second, and measured in Hz.
+        The number of occurrences over a unit of time, typically referred to as cycles per second, and measured in Hz.

     phase
         The position, at a point in time, on a waveform cycle.